-RABORAL V-RG® is a recombinant vaccine that has been approved for the oral immunization of raccoons and coyotes against rabies.
+RABORAL V-RG® is a recombinant vaccine that protects raccoons and coyotes against rabies, thereby reducing the risk of exposure to rabies to humans and domestic animals.
 The recombinant vaccine is encased inside a plastic packet.
 The packets, also called sachets, are encased inside solid fishmeal baits or the sachets are simply covered in a fishmeal-based coating.
-These bait units, each containing a single dose of RABORAL V-RG, are distributed into wildlife habitat, where they are sought out and eaten by raccoons and coyotes.
+These bait units, each containing a single dose of RABORAL V-RG®, are distributed into wildlife habitat, where they are sought out and eaten by raccoons and coyotes.

 HOW DOES IT WORK?

 RABORAL V-RG® immunizes the raccoon or coyote during the eating process.
 While the raccoon or coyote eats the bait, the vaccine is exposed to the tissues inside the animal’s mouth and the vaccine causes an immune response against rabies.
 This vaccine is a highly specialized and safe vaccine because it has only one genetic element (i.e., gene) of the rabies virus (NOT the complete virus) so the vaccine will not cause rabies.
 After eating the vaccine, in approximately 10-14 days the raccoon or coyote will be protected against rabies, should it get exposed to a rabid animal.